ptrthomas/perfbench/trunk/perfbench/readme.txt

 in the seam-jpa source - except for removal of seam "Name" and "Scope" annotations and the different package name.

+4) wicket-seam: *** coming soon ;) ***

+Code in this sub-project is adapted from the "jpa" and "wicket" examples in the Seam Framework distribution and is released here under the same license terms.

+The JPA entities Booking.java, Hotel.java and User.java are identical to what is used in the seam-jpa source - except for formatting and the different package name.

+5) grails-gorm:

+Code in this sub-project is adapted from the "jpa" and "wicket" examples in the Seam Framework distribution and is released here under the same license terms.

+Instead of JPA entities GORM-ified Groovy classes are used, and the import.sql file has been adjusted to match: Customer table renamed to User with an autoincrement id and version columns added for all tables.

+6) tapestry-jpa

+Code in this sub-project is adapted from the "jpa" and "wicket" examples in the Seam Framework distribution and is released here under the same license terms.

+The JPA entities Booking.java, Hotel.java and User.java are identical to what is used in the seam-jpa source - except for formatting and the different package name.

+Uses Tapestry 5 and is not fully complete, validation of forms using Hibernate validator is not yet done.
+Gave up because it was too hard.
+Maybe someone can help me complete it.

 ================================================================================
 Information on open source projects from which some of the code in this